ucrbioinfo/EAST/README.md

 - Python 3 or higher
 - numba library

-# Example Run
+# Input format and Parameters

 Input files are matrices in the format of Dixon et al. at http://chromosome.sdsc.edu/mouse/hi-c/download.html.
-The maxW parameter determines the maximum size of a TAD allowed in the algorithm (maximum size of a TAD = resoultion*maxW).
+- The maxW parameter: determines the maximum size of a TAD allowed in the algorithm (maximum size of a TAD = resoultion*maxW).
+- The normalization parameter N: larger values of N  lead to smaller TADs.
+- alhpa and beta are experimentally determined and set to 0.2.